NSF QRM Scholars Program

 Quantitative Research Methods for STEM Education Scholars Program

-The University of Maryland, College Park, presents the NSF-funded Quantitative Research Methods for STEM Education Scholars Program (NSF QRM Scholars Program).
+Welcome to the NSF-funded Quantitative Research Methods for STEM Education Scholars Program (NSF QRM Scholars Program)

 The NSF QRM Scholars Program pairs early-career education researchers with quantitative mentors to help researchers develop their skills in design, measurement, and analysis.
 The program offers a year-long training that includes an initial intensive one-week Summer Institute on fundamental quantitative methodology, on-going live-stream (or in-person) workshops, and access to quantitative expertise through ongoing interaction with the assigned mentor.
 The institute and the subsequent workshops will focus specifically on the data analysis skills, measurement issues, and design principles most applicable to STEM Education researchers.